-Demand for eggs from local sources is increasing.
 More individuals are raising chickens for their eggs.
-Menus in Minnesota restaurants feature dishes made with fresh locally raised eggs.
+And menus in Minnesota restaurants feature dishes made with fresh locally raised eggs.

 In Minnesota, people who sell or donate eggs from their own flock do not need a food handler license.
 They must, however, complete a licensing exemption form and register with the Minnesota Department of Agriculture.
 For more information, contact the Food and Feed Safety Division staff at 651-201-6027.

 Whether you raise, sell, give away or purchase farm fresh shell eggs, you can enjoy safe fresh local eggs when they are properly cleaned, candled, graded, sized, packed and stored.

 Food safety checklist for farm fresh eggs

-- Eggs are collected or picked two to three times a day.
+- Collect or pick eggs two to three times a day.

 - Discard eggs with broken or cracked shells.

-- Shells are cleaned using a dry cleaning method such as fine sandpaper, a brush or emery cloth.
-Using rags or sponges to scrub the eggs is not allowed.
+- Clean shells using a dry cleaning method such as fine sandpaper, a brush or emery cloth.
+Do not use rags or sponges to scrub the eggs.

-- If wet cleaned, must meet water and egg temperature requirements and spray-rinsed with a sanitizing agent (Minnesota Statutes 29, Rules 1520).
+- Wet cleaning must meet water and egg temperature requirements.
+Eggs must be spray-rinsed with a sanitizing agent (Minnesota Statutes 29, Rules 1520).

 - Eggs are dry.
 If shell gets wet, bacteria can pass through the shell.

 - Wash hands with soap and warm water before and after cleaning eggs.